carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

 - "Word emebddings can help us derive additional meaning stored in text at the level of individual words"
 - "Word embeddings have many use-cases in text-analysis and NLP related tasks"
 ---
-## Prep pre-trained model first
+## Load pre-trained model via Gensim
-Run the first code cell below to load the pre-trained Word2Vec model (takes a few minutes) before you do anything else.
+First, load the Word2Vec embedding model.
+The Word2Vec model takes 3- 10 minutes to load.

+We'll be using the Gensim library.
+The Gensim library comes with several word embedding models including Word2Vec, GloVe, and fastText.
+We'll start by exploring one of the pre-trained Word2Vec models.
+We'll discuss the other options later in this lesson.

+If you can't get the below word2vec model to load quickly enough, you can use the GloVe model, instead.
+The GloVe model produces word embeddings that are often very similar to Word2Vec.
+GloVe can be loaded with:```wv = api.load('glove-wiki-gigaword-50')```

 ```python
 # RUN BEFORE INTRO LECTURE :)